keptn/lifecycle-toolkit/docs/docs/getting-started/metrics.md

      Keptn uses the `name` you assign to reference this data source.

      The `targetServer` field tells Keptn where to find this data source;
-     in this case, it points to the UI on port 9090.
+     in this case, it points to a prometheus API endpoint on port 9090.

      Apply this file with the following command: